 The final two methods each have their own merits.
 The first is the Rooney route – though this is not generally recommended by hair transplant surgeons for men under 25.

-The fourth route, which is extremely popular among men concerned about their looks, is to visit a hair loss clinic and walk away with a medically-proven course of non-invasive hair loss treatment tailored to their exact needs by experts.
+The fourth route, is to visit a hair loss clinic in order to be recommended a suitable course of clinically-proven, non-invasive hair loss treatment following a professional assessment and diagnosis.
 Indeed, many people think that this is exactly what Prince William should have done years ago – including the Queen’s hairdresser.

-When diagnosed early on, treatment for Male Pattern Baldness generally has a high success rate.
+When diagnosed early on, treatment for Male Pattern Baldness can have a significant impact.
 Now, the Prince’s thinning crown and vertex – the area along the top of the scalp – is so advanced that the only option may well be to go the Rooney route and have a transplant, although some surgeons believe Prince William’s hair loss may actually now be too extensive for even surgical restoration to be viable.
 Manchester-based transplant surgeon Dr Asim Shahmalak told the Daily Star, “Time is running out for Prince William and it may be too late for him to have a transplant.
 He has too large an area of baldness to cover“.

-The Star also reports that the future king has been dissuaded from tinkering with his locks thus far because there have been suggestions that it wouldn’t be befitting of a man in his position.
+The Star also reports that the future king has been dissuaded from exploring potential hair loss solutions thus far because there have been suggestions that it wouldn’t be befitting of a man in his position.
 Both his father and grandfather have been experiencing this type of hereditary balding for many years and they simply “got on with it.”

 But William is from a newer, younger generation of Royals, where glamour and rubbing shoulders with celebrities is part of the deal.
 Would the nation really think any less of our future king if he were to use medical science to enhance his image?
 Getting hair loss treatment of any kind certainly has a lot less of a stigma about it now, and indeed medical science is a lot more advanced, since his father and grandfather started losing their hair.